Guan-Jian-Tao/KASPar_Primer_Deginer/README.md

 >6.
 Unique hits <br>
 >7.
 No hairpin  <br>
 >8.
 No self-dimer and cross-dimer (no more than 4 consective bases complementary pairing) <br>
 >9.
-No other SNP faaling on the primer sequence
+No other SNP falling on the primer sequence